 All Year 12 students follow an Enrichment activity which can be taken either as a full year course or two half-year courses.
 The Enrichment activities are designed to extend and broaden your A level programme.
-You will be able to choose which Enrichment activity you’d like to follow from an extensive list.
-These are the Enrichment subjects which were offered in 2014-2015 and a similar range is likely to be offered from September 2016.
+You will be able to choose which Enrichment activity you’d like to follow from an extensive list, please see the latest Enrichment Booklet 2017-18 (link above).

 College and community